-Unfunded Net OPEB Liability as of December 31, 2017 \$ 113,547 Expected Unfunded Net OPEB Liability as of December 31, 2019 \$ 129,477 1.
-Changes in Census Data 6,819 2.
-Claims Costs and Premiums significantly lower than expected (54,594) 3.
-Updated Trend Rate assumption 15,697 4.
-Updated Salary Scale to align with pension experience study 548 5.
-Updated decrements to align with with pension experience study 297 6.
-Updated enrollment assumption to align with actual retiree elections 761 7.
-Investment Return greater than expected (26,797) Net Decrease in Unfunded Net OPEB Liability (57,269) Unfunded Net OPEB Liability as of December 31, 2019 \$ 72,208
+Unfunded Net OPEB Liability as of December 31, 2019 \$ 72,208 Expected Unfunded Net OPEB Liability as of December 31, 2021 \$ 41,330 1.
+Changes in Census Data (15,707) Claims Costs and Premiums significantly lower than expected (30,756) 3.
+Update to Yamamoto Aging 20,051 4.
+Update to Getzen Trend Rates with 3.5%Trend for Medicare 35,352 5.
+Updated enrollment assumption to align with actual retiree elections (153) Updated participation assumption (5,399) 7.
+Investment Return greater than expected (18,234) Net Decrease in Unfunded Net OPEB Liability (14,846) Unfunded Net OPEB Liability as of December 31, 2021 \$ 26,484

-- 1. The census data reflects changes in the census information for the twenty-four (24) month period since December 31, 2017.
-The increase in the Unfunded Net OPEB Liability over expected can be attributed to an increase in the covered population. - 2.
-Medical claims costs and premiums were both lower than expected by approximately 7-8%.
+- 1. The census data reflects changes in the census information for the twenty-four (24) month period since December 31, 2019. - 2.
+Medical claims costs and premiums were both lower than expected.
 The impact of lower costs is magnified, as the liability is the net result of total costs, offset by retiree contributions.
 Additionally, the explicit subsidy is lower due to lower premiums, further decreasing the liability. - 3.
-The updated trend rate assumption reflects a shift of the trend rate schedule forward two years, such that the initial year fiscal 2020 rate is 8.0%.
-The ultimate rate remains at 4.5%. - 4.
-The assumed rate of salary increases was updated to align with the pension experience study dated September 26, 2018. - 5.
-The retirement and termination decrements were updated to align with the pension experience study dated September 26, 2018. - 6.
-The assumed retiree medical plan enrollment for future retirees was updated to align with current retiree medical plan elections.
+Updated Yamamoto Aging factors were implemented to better reflect how medical costs change with age.
+This assumption change results in an increase in the Total OPEB Liability. - 4.
+The updated trend rate assumption lengthens the number of years between initial and ultimate trend rates to 53 years based on the Getzen model.
+Costs are initially expected to increase at a rate of 7.5% in fiscal year 2022.
+The expected increase is lowered each year until an ultimate rate of 4.0% is reached in fiscal year 2075.
+Medicare premiums are assumed to increase by 3.5%. - 5.
+Based on current enrollment, 76% of retirees are assumed to elect PPO coverage.
+Previously, 78% were assumed to elect PPO coverage. - 6.
+The participation assumption was lowered from 90% to 80% based on experience over the last five years.

 Note: Actuarial valuations are required to be completed every two years.
-The most recent actuarial valuation was as of December 31, 2019.
+The most recent actuarial valuation was as of December 31, 2021.